nim-lang/Nim/doc/manual.md

 --------------------------
 Nim generates some warnings and hints ("line too long") that may annoy the user.
-A mechanism for disabling certain messages is provided: Each hint and warning message contains a symbol in brackets.
-This is the message's identifier that can be used to enable or disable it:
+A mechanism for disabling certain messages is provided: Each hint and warning message is associated with a symbol.
+This is the message's identifier that can be used to enable or disable the message by putting it in brackets following the pragma:

   ```Nim
   {.hint[LineTooLong]: off.} # turn off the hint about too long lines